ruby-amqp/amqp/README.md

 You can find many examples (both real-world cases and simple demonstrations) under [examples directory](https://github.com/ruby-amqp/amqp/tree/master/examples) in the repository.
 Note that those examples are written against version 0.8.0.rc1 and later.
 0.6.x and 0.7.x may not support certain AMQP protocol or "DSL syntax" features.

+There is also a work-in-progress [Messaging Patterns and Use Cases With AMQP](http://bit.ly/amqp-gem-patterns) documentation guide.

 ### Documentation guides ###

-[Documentation guides](http://bit.ly/amqp-gem-docs) describe the library itself as well as AMQP usage scenarios, topics like routing, error handing & recovery, broker-specific extensions, TLS support, troubleshooting and so on.
+[Documentation guides](http://bit.ly/amqp-gem-docs) describe the library itself as well as AMQP concepts, usage scenarios, topics like working with exchanges and queues, error handing & recovery, broker-specific extensions, TLS support, troubleshooting and so on.
+Most of the documentation is in these guides.

 ### API reference ###